-INDEPENDENT CONTRACTOR EMPLOYEE ≭ No minimum wage ✓ Minimum wage (\$23.23 for 2023-24) ➤ No extra pay if working overtime or on weekends or public holidays ✓Entitled to overtime pay and penalty rates on weekends and public holidays ≭ No paid leave ✓ Entitled to leave if sick or for holidays, often this leave is paid.
-Sometimes, no superannuation ✓ Employer must contribute to your superannuation Sometimes, no workers' injury compensation (WorkCover) unless you buy your own insurance ✓ Employer must pay for WorkCover insurance and you may receive compensation if you're injured at work ➤If your client ends the contract, you cannot claim unfair dismissal at the Fair Work Commission ✓ If your employer fires you, you may be able to challenge it via the Fair Work Commission
+INDEPENDENT CONTRACTOR EMPLOYEE × No minimum wage ✓ Minimum wage (You can find this via the Fair Work website) ➤ No extra pay if working overtime or on weekends or public holidays ✓ Entitled to overtime pay and penalty rates on weekends and public holidays ×No paid leave ✓ Entitled to leave if sick or for holidays, often this leave is paid.
+Sometimes, no superannuation ✓ Employer must contribute to your superannuation Sometimes, no workers' injury compensation (WorkCover) unless you buy your own insurance ✓ Employer must pay for WorkCover insurance and you may receive compensation if you're injured at work ★ If your client ends the contract, you cannot claim unfair dismissal at the Fair Work Commission ✓ If your employer fires you, you may be able to challenge it via the Fair Work Commission

 Sometimes, employers tell their workers that they are independent contractors when they are actually employees.
 Bad employers deliberately do this to avoid giving workers the pay and conditions we all deserve.
-It is illegal.
+It can be unlawful.